visheshbhatia26/UNIX_Assignment_BCB546X/README.md

 ## Data Processing

 ### Maize Data
-In order to obtain Maize and Teosinte Genotypes in two different files, firstly we have to sort the files, grep the similar ones together and transpose them.
+In order to obtain Maize and Teosinte Genotypes in two different files, firstly we have to grep the similar ones together, add headers to them and transpose them, sort them and then join at the end.

 ```
 $ cut -f3 fang_et_al_genotypes.txt | sort | uniq -c